nlaranio/nlaranio.github.io/essays/AskingGoodQuestions.md

   This is more for yourself; it will help you get the right information more quickly.
 If its a general programming or software question, places like http://stackoverflow.com/questions might be a great place.
-If you're working with a specific piece of hardware or software, maybe there's a forum for that specific thing,
+If you're working with a specific piece of hardware or software, maybe there's a forum for that specific thing (there often is).
+When you manage to find the right place make sure you search around to see if your question or a variation of it has already been answered.
+If you find it and it has an answer, great!
+You get your answer instantly.
+  It also helps keep the places tidy and organized to help people find the information they need without sifting through they same repetitive questions.

-### Tip 3: Help people help you.'
+### Tip 3: Help people help you.

   Be kind, be brief, be concise.